upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 ## Bootstrapping Overview

 A bootstrapping device holds a public / private elliptic curve (EC) key pair which we refer to as a Bootstrap Key (BSK).
 The private key of the BSK is known only by the device.
 The public key of the BSK is known by the device, is known by the owner or holder of the device, and is provisioned on the network by the network operator.
 In order to establish trust and mutually authenticate, the network proves to the device that it knows the public part of the BSK, and the device proves to the network that it knows the private part of the BSK.
 Once this trust has been established during bootstrapping, the network can provision the device with a credential that it uses for subsequent network access.
-More details on the BSK are given in {{bootstrap-key-pair}}.
+More details on the BSK are given in {{bootstrap-key}}.

 ## EAP Network Access